-Here’s a list of things you’ll need to get rid of chiggers:
+Here’s a list of things you’ll need to tackle chiggers:

 - Repel: Plant-Based Lemon Eucalyptus Insect Repellent

 - Diatomaceous earth

 - Full-sleeved clothing, wear long pants tucked into your socks and tops made of tightly-woven fabric to minimise areas of exposed skin.

 - Sulfur pellets (if you’re choosing this method)